 What Happens after a Synthetic Drug Detox?

 When synthetic drugs have left your system, the uncomfortable feelings will begin to subside.
 Hope, and plans for the future, will start to return to a mind now filled with clarity.
-Post detox, we cannot stress enough the need to further your addiction treatment, the consequences of not doing so have proved fatal.
-At Cornerstone our addiction treatment does not end with detox, we provide an inpatient treatment facility that employs the country’s leading addiction professionals to further your care.
+Post detox, we cannot stress enough the need to further your addiction treatment, the consequences of not doing so have historically proved fatal.
+At Cornerstone, our addiction treatment does not end with detox; we provide an inpatient treatment facility that employs the country’s leading addiction professionals to further your care.

-We have a wide range of therapeutic modalities that can form part of your individually tailored treatment program, whether you are in our residential treatment center, or accessing our therapeutic program through our Intensive Outpatient Program (IOP), or our Day Treatment/Partial Hospitalization (PHP).
-We can offer individual therapy sessions, group therapy, CBT, DBT, mindfulness, art, and music therapy along with a plethora of other therapies.
-Regular days out to the beach and surrounding areas, golf and bowling all add to our well balanced therapeutic program.
+We have a wide range of therapeutic modalities that can form part of your individually personalized treatment program, whether you are in our residential treatment center, or accessing our therapeutic program through our Intensive Outpatient Program (IOP), or our Day Treatment/Partial Hospitalization Program (PHP).
+We can offer individual therapy sessions, group therapy, CBT, DBT, mindfulness, art, and music therapy along with a plethora of other therapeutic options.
+Regular days out to the beach and surrounding areas, golf, and bowling all add to our well-balanced therapeutic program.

 We also have family and couples therapy available for those who require it.
 We understand the importance of family in recovery and are proud to be able to offer family therapy at no extra cost.